Definition of greenwashing

 We’re so addicted to online shopping that by 2030, according to the World Economic Forum, the number of delivery vehicles on the road will increase by 36 percent in major cities worldwide, increasing delivery-related emissions by 30 percent and torturing workers with a 21 percent longer commute.

-But you’re reducing food waste.
+But we’re reducing food waste.

 3. False dilemma